underscoretype/typeface-strings/README.md

 * Support inputting .glyph files, output a file for each master
 * Support inputting .otf files
 * Support inputting .ttf files
-* Create compound strings for widths that strings are not long enough when used with `-w`
 * Algorithm to pick words for maximal diverse character selection when used with `-m`
 * Option to cast the input to UPPERCASE, lowercase, Mixedcase words
-* (Partially done) Option to force inclusion or exclusion of a set of characters, either as string or separate file

 Contribution in form of feature requests, bug reports and pull requests most welcome.
 Let me know what's on your mind ;)